Shenon69/netflix-clone-test/README.md

 # netflix-clone-test
-This uses Firebase , Redux and stripe
+This uses React.js, frebase and redux